MithunSrinivas28/Fluxo_AI_Supplychain/README.md

-# 🚀 Fluxo v2 – AI-Powered Supply Chain Decision Platform (Backend)
+# 🚀 Fluxo v2 – AI-Powered Supply Chain Decision Platform

 Fluxo v2 is a decision-support system designed to model and analyze demand–supply mismatches across regions using synthetic data and machine learning.